 Introduction to Public Safety De-Escalation Tactics for Military Veterans in Crisis

-The prevalence of “invisible wounds” among the veteran population is growing.
+The prevalence of “invisible wounds” grows among the veteran population.
 One in five veterans who served in Iraq or Afghanistan experience post-traumatic stress disorder (PTSD) or major depression, but only half of those who need treatment seek medical help.
-Serious mental health challenges connected to military service such as depression, PTSD and anxiety have direct ties to substance abuse and homelessness, taking a heavy toll on those who have served.
-Law enforcement is often called to respond when a veteran is in crisis as they face significant challenges of reintegration into civilian society.
+Serious mental health challenges connected to military service such as depression, PTSD, and anxiety have direct ties to substance abuse and homelessness, taking a heavy toll on those who have served.
+Often, law enforcement responds to calls for veterans in crisis as they face significant challenges of reintegration into civilian society.

-At the end of the course, the participant will recognize signs a person is a veteran and the multitude of factors that maybe impacting the veterans’ ability to reintegrate into their communities.
-Upon completion of the course, a participant will be able to practice multiple verbal de-escalation tactics to be used in crisis encounters with veterans to defuse potentially violent situations.
+The main topics include recognizable signs of veterans, the multitude of factors that may be impacting veterans’ ability to reintegrate into their communities, and multiple verbal de-escalation tactics to be used in crisis encounters with veterans to defuse potentially violent situations.

 Warning: This course contains images, videos, and sounds that may be disturbing.
 Learner discretion is advised.

 Law enforcement practitioners and first responders.

 This tuition-free online training was developed by the UT Law Enforcement Innovation Center (LEIC), an agency of the University of Tennessee Institute for Public Service and was originally supported by cooperative agreement 2018-CK-WXK-010 by the U.S. Department of Justice, Office of Community Oriented Policing Services (COPS).